Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/papi.md

 You first need to determine whether the expansion (file holding the placeholders for your plugins) needs to be downloaded separately through the [eCloud](https://api.extendedclip.com/home/).
 To do this, check the [PlaceholderAPI support list](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki/Plugins-using-PlaceholderAPI) and press CTRL-F (Cmd-F on macOS) and type the plugin name into the search window.

 :::important
-A ticked checkbox next to `Supports placeholders.` means that that plugin can use placeholders from PlaceholderAPI.
+A ticked checkbox next to `Supports placeholders.` means that the plugin can use placeholders from PlaceholderAPI.

-A ticked checkbox next to `Provides own placeholders.` means that that plugin provides its own placeholders to PAPI.
+A ticked checkbox next to `Provides own placeholders.` means that the plugin provides its own placeholders to PAPI.
 Click the link to see information on what placeholders it provides and the download command needed to install it (if required - if no download command is provided and it says `NO DOWNLOAD COMMAND` then it does not need to be installed)
 :::

 #### eCloud install